WindMillCode/Windmillcode-Angular-CDK/projects/templates/README.md

 Added WMLConstructorDecorator in various classes across the service method templates to decrease code redundancy and enhance initialization patterns, affecting developers integrating custom service methods into their projects.
 ,
 ## v17.3.5110 [5/1/24]
- * updated package to conform with @windmillcode/angular-wml-components-base
+ * updated package to conform with @windmillcode/angular-wml-components-base   ,
+## v17.3.6000 [5/1/24]
+ * updated package to reflect the version  ^17.3.6 of @angular/core package